yktoo/ymuse/README.md

 ## Installing

+You can:

+* If your distribution supports snap packages: `sudo snap install ymuse`
-You can use one of the binary packages from the [Releases](https://github.com/yktoo/ymuse/releases) section.
+* Otherwise, you can use a binary package from the [Releases](https://github.com/yktoo/ymuse/releases) section.

 ## Building from the source